-As a teenager I had a set routine to follow when the time rolled around to get a new hair cut.
-First, I would buy the newest hairstyle mags and pore over them.
-Then, I would surf the web for hours reading every article on hairstyles I could possibly find.
-The last thing I would do is copy pictures that I liked and folded down all the pages of the magazine with the hairstyles I wanted.
+As a teenager, I set a routine to follow every time I decided to get a new haircut.
+First, I would buy the newest hairstyle magazines and pour over them.
+Next, I would surf the web for hours reading every article on hairstyles I could possibly find.
+Finally, I would copy pictures that I liked and fold down all the pages of the magazine with the hairstyles I wanted.
 Then the elimination process began.

 It's a gift—a natural talent.
-Either that or I spent way too much time in fashion and hair mags.
-I did learn some great tips and figured out a good method for finding the right style.
+Either that or I spent way too much time reading fashion and hair magazines.
+Either way, I learned some great tips and found a good method for choosing the right style.
 I've condensed what I've learned into four steps, each of which is detailed below.

-Medium: Medium textured hair is also described as normal texture.
+- Medium: Medium textured hair is also described as normal texture.
 If your hair is normal textured, it generally takes perms and curls well.
-It is the most manageable and the most common texture in hair type.
+It is the most manageable and the most common texture in hair types.

 Amount of Hair